Clifftech123/design-patterns-handbook/README.md

 ### When to use it

-- When your code should **not care about the exact type** of object it is working with — only that it fulfils a certain contract
+- When your code should **not care about the exact type** of object it is working with, only that it fulfils a certain contract
-- When you want to **add new types** without changing the code that uses them — just add a new subclass
+- When you want to **add new types** without changing the code that uses them.
+Just add a new subclass.
 - When the responsibility for **deciding what to create** belongs to a specific part of your system, not the caller

 ### When NOT to use it

-- When there is only ever one type of object to create — a factory adds unnecessary complexity in that case
+- When there is only ever one type of object to create.
+A factory adds unnecessary complexity in that case.
 - When the creation logic is simple enough that a direct `new` call is perfectly clear